shale-bridge/samd51-micromod-bitbang/README.md

 SPI calls with a bit-bang transfer routine, and is based on the Adafruit SPIFlash library.

 #### Transfer speed is ~1.429MHz.
 This can be doubled by removing the calls to delayMicroseconds(delayUs) between CLK changes.
-The delay shouldn't be used anyway.
+The delay is set to 0 by default, and shouldn't be used anyway.

 ### Available flash read/write functions
 - begin(): Initialize the chip and save the jedec-id.